HumanCellAtlas/dcp-cli/docs/OpenAPIExamples.rst

 The HCA API provides several ways for users of the Human Cell Atlas (HCA) to access and download data sets from the HCA.
 This page covers how to access HCA data using Python API bindings.

-*NOTE:* The HCA cli utility is compatible with Python 3.5+.
+*NOTE:* The HCA CLI utility is compatible with Python 3.5+.

 create_version()